Quiet man Mooy is making big noise at Celtic

 "He's a very laid back man," said Mooy's former St Mirren team-mate Steven Thompson.
 "You've got to earn Postecoglou's trust.
 Once you do that - and Aaron certainly has - and he can rely on you on the pitch, you'll find yourself playing."

 Mooy has, more so since the World Cup.
-His inclusion in Qatar has made him a tournament veteran for Australian and younger midfielders such as Matt O'Riley and David Turnbull are finding it difficult to get into the starting line-up.
+His inclusion in Qatar has made him a tournament veteran for Australia and younger midfielders such as Matt O'Riley and David Turnbull are finding it difficult to get into the starting line-up.

 "He's at an age now that he can take in information and distil it and get across and act upon it on the pitch," said former Celtic goalkeeper Pat Bonner.